 Transitioning between executives in relatively young companies that have been built from the ground up is always a tricky endeavour.
 Africa’s corporate landscape is full of instances where outgoing executives and board members have picked the wrong candidate for the job and the business begins to suffer.

-Cellulant, the Kenya-based payments company active in 33 African markets, is hoping that it will be a corporate model to follow rather than a cautionary tale.
+Cellulant, the Kenya-based payments company active in 35 markets, is hoping that it will be a corporate model to follow rather than a cautionary tale.

 From scribbling a business model on a napkin with a co-founder in 2004, Ken Njoroge, the outgoing CEO, has grown the startup into a multi-million dollar business.
 His decision to step down comes as Cellulant looks towards its next stage of growth after several transitions.